Bi-national Section Committees

 A Bi-national Section Committee typically meet four (4) times per calendar year:

-• Two (2) face-to-face meetings (each meeting duration is typically 6 hours)
+- Two (2) face-to-face meetings (each meeting duration is typically 6 hours).
+Note that any face-to-face meeting will be held by other means in light of COVID-19.

 The Section shall be represented on the Members’ Advisory Council (MAC) by the Chair of the Bi-national Section Committee.